PowerDNS/pdns/docs/markdown/authoritative/settings.md

 This path will also contain the pidfile for this instance of PowerDNS called `pdns.pid` by default.
 See [`config-name`](#config-name) and [Virtual Hosting](running.md#virtual-hosting) how this can differ.

-## `strict-rfc-axfrs`
-* Boolean
-* Default: no

-Perform strictly RFC-conforming AXFRs, which are slow, but may be necessary to placate some old client tools.

 ## `tcp-control-address`
 * IP Address